SumanDeyashi/Single_Page_Application_Using_Angular7/README.md

 Here, created four components header, login, registration and credentials.
 Header component contains navbar of the application, login and registration components will call their respective credentials form using router-outlet.
 Credentials component contains respective form.

-And every thing design with HTML/HTML5 tag and for style used CSS/CSS3 property.
+And every thing design with HTML/HTML5 tags and for style used CSS/CSS3 properties.

 Finally, start the application using "ng serve" command.